 Placing a farm animal in a responsible and appropriate home is one of the most rewarding parts of our work at Nevins Farm.
 Each staff member works closely with each potential adopter during the adoption process.

-When you have found a farm animal that you are interested in either from our website or from visiting the farm please contact the barn staff to learn more about that animal and to set up an appointment to begin the adoption process.
+When you have found a farm animal that you are interested in either from our website or from visiting the farm please contact us at email@example.com to learn more about that animal and to set up an appointment to begin the adoption process.

-- The farm staff member will review your application and will discuss financial consideration, appropriate shelter, fencing and care of that particular species of animal.
+- A farm staff member will get in touch to discuss financial consideration, appropriate shelter, fencing, and care of that particular species of animal.

 - Once the adoption is approved, a fee will be requested.
 Fees for adoptions vary with each animal and with the adopter’s circumstances.
 Please inquire with a staff member about the adoption donation.